 How to Get a Job as a Logistician

-According to Sarah James, executive director of SOLE-The International Society of Logistics, the current state of the global economies and need to reduce both public and private operating costs has created a strong demand for logisticians who can work across an entire organization, and she expects their importance to grow even more.
+The current state of global economies and need to reduce both public and private operating costs has created a strong demand for logisticians who understand the operations of an entire organization, according to Sarah James, executive director of SOLE–The International Society of Logistics.
+She says the need for logisticians will likely grow even more.
 "Since logistics impacts every element of an organization at all levels, the logistician who can integrate all enterprise activity may well become the next 'must have' in the C-suite," she says.
 That means aspiring logisticians might want to consider additional certifications and management or leadership training as their career progresses.
 As logisticians gain experience, they can move into middle- and senior-management positions, especially those who find new ways to cut costs and improve efficiency.
-Some logisticians parlay their experience into a job with a consulting firm, or even start their own advisory or outsourcing firm.
+Some logisticians parlay their experience into a job with a consulting firm or start their own advisory or outsourcing firm.